 Despite resistance to treatment, personality disorders often necessitate long-term comprehensive psychological treatment for a healthy life outcome.
 When untreated personality disorders are severe enough, hospitalization may be required.
 Residential or inpatient treatment centers offer more long-term and extensive treatments.
 Clients with borderline personality disorder can get great use out of inpatient treatment programs because of their lack of ability to control and regulate their emotions and behaviors on their own.

-Personality disorders are often characterized by fractured self-esteem, which can inhibit their ability to form and maintain meaningful relationships, and reasonably carry out their day-to-day responsibilities.
+Personality disorders are often characterized by fractured self-esteem, which can inhibit a person’s ability to form and maintain meaningful relationships and reasonably carry out their day-to-day responsibilities.
 Individuals with personality disorders exhibit long-term patterns of inflexible behavior and distorted ways of viewing the world.
-These patterns almost always begin in childhood and are focused on issues that were left unresolved at a young age, such as abandonment fears or an unstable sense of self.
-These types of disorders are daunting for therapists and their clients because there isn’t a remedy or a pill that can cure the condition.
-Personality disorders are a deviation in the way the psyche develops.
-They usually have more to do with early life events and psychology than chemical imbalances.
+These patterns almost always begin in childhood and focus on issues that were left unresolved at a young age, such as abandonment fears or an unstable sense of self.
+These types of disorders are daunting for therapists and their clients because there is not a remedy or a pill that can cure the condition.
+Personality disorders are a deviation in the way the psyche develops, and they usually have more to do with early life events and psychology than chemical imbalances.

 Most treatment plans aim to manage the client’s life outcomes with coping skills and extensive therapy sessions rather than promising a cure.